hongyusu/hongyusu.github.io/_posts/2015-12-16-workshop-notes-in-nips-conference-2015.md

 ## Time series workshop [link](https://sites.google.com/site/nipsts2015/home)

-### Invited talke by Mehryar Mohri
+### Invited talk by Mehryar Mohri

 1. It might be interesting to have his slide.
-I don't have it here.
+I don't have it here yet.
 1. Introduce path dependent loss function.
 1. Wrong assumptions in the previous time series prediction models
    1. Stationary assumption, samples for a fixed time period follow the same distribution.